COVID19- Residence Student Isolation Protocol – confirmed or suspected cases 20-21 academic year

 - You may not leave your room unless it is to seek medical assistance or in the event of an emergency evacuation.
 In these cases, you are required to wear the mask provided.
 If you are a smoker, specific directions will be provided.

 - Communicate with us as things change, specifically when you have interacted with healthcare professionals/received direction.

 - Monitor your health while in isolation.
 If your symptoms worsen, alert the RLC on-call or contact your healthcare provider or Telehealth for guidance.
 If you require immediate medical attention call 911.

 Meal and Snack Delivery

-While in isolation, Hospitality Services will provide contactless meal delivery once per day between 5-7pm.
-This will include:
+While in isolation, Hospitality Services will provide daily contactless meal delivery.
+You will be provided with:

 - A hot dinner